DataLab-Platform/DataLab/doc/features/general/remote.rst

 same purpose.

-If the third-party application is written in Python 3, it may directly use the `RemoteCDLProxy` class as mentioned above.
-From another language, it is also achievable, but it requires to implement a XML-RPC client in this language using the same methods of proxy server as in the `RemoteCDLProxy` class.
+If the third-party application is written in Python 3, it may directly use the `RemoteProxy` class as mentioned above.
+From another language, it is also achievable, but it requires to implement a XML-RPC client in this language using the same methods of proxy server as in the `RemoteProxy` class.

 Data (signals and images) may also be exchanged between DataLab and the remote client application, in both directions.